 So what exactly affects your gut health?
 It’s not all about the food, there are other factors in play as well.

 Here are some of the things which create an imbalance in your gut:

 - Anti-acids and anti-inflammatories (Antacid use dramatically reduces healthy gut microbial flora and anti-inflammatories also affect the bacterial composition of the gut)

-- Poor diet (When you eat nutrient-poor diet this makes all the wrong bacteria and yeast grow in the gut, leading to a damaged ecosystem)
+- Poor diet (When you eat a nutrient-poor diet this makes all the wrong bacteria and yeast grow in the gut, leading to a damaged ecosystem)